 - Joe Fresh

-Every week you get an email with your new offers, but these offers don’t become valid until you login to your account or open the app.
+You’ll get an email every week with targeted offers, but these load offers don’t become valid until you login to your account or open the app.
 This is obviously a way for PC Optimum to get you to look at the offers, but it’s a requirement so make sure you do it.
 The app usually gives you extra points for items you normally purchase as a way to get you back in the store.
-For example, some of my offers for extra PC Optimum points include get 400 points for every $2 spent on PC Appletreet Sauce, 400 points for every $2 spend on PC Mayonnaise and 600 points for every $3 spent on PC cereal.
+For example, some of my recent offers have been targeted towards fruits and vegetables since I’ve been buying those a lot as of late.

 Use a PC Financial Mastercard

-What many PC Optimum points collectors don’t realize is that unless you have a PC Financial Mastercard, you’ll only earn PC points on in-store promotions and targeted offers.
-If you get a PC Financial Mastercard, you’ll earn points on ALL of your purchases.
+If you get a PC Financial Mastercard, you’ll earn points on ALL of your purchases regardless of where you shop.
 The PC Financial Mastercards available are as follows: